You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • Arbitration

-5. If a student asks a question, he/she must allow the teacher to articulate their point.
-They may defer to the arbitrator to rule on whether or not the question has been addressed appropriately.
+When a student asks a question, they must give the instructor the opportunity to respond.
+They may leave it up to the arbitrator to decide whether or not the issue has been properly resolved.